berkeley-defi/berkeley-defi.github.io/index.markdown

 6-8pm PT Thu, starting April 1, Spring B.

-## Enrollment
+## Enrollment and Participation

-To get more information about the course and get instructor approval for taking the course, please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLScoLJB9CR5ZXcx6EgyYvgJkodQqslCEKpUh9GuhxOvrsuIytA/viewform).
+To get more information about the course or get instructor approval for taking the course, please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLScoLJB9CR5ZXcx6EgyYvgJkodQqslCEKpUh9GuhxOvrsuIytA/viewform).

 ## Course Description